muammar/mkchromecast/README.md

 ```

 This will launch **mkchromecast** using `node.js` for doing the streaming part
-using a `mp3` codec.
-This works decently, however I would like to point out that
+together with the `mp3` audio coding format.
+This works decently, **however**
+I would like to point out that the node version of this implementation is
-the node version used is ancient.
-Moreover, the `node.js` server tends to fail,
+ancient.
+Moreover, the `node.js` server tends to _fail_, and some
-and some disconnections are expected.
-In such a case, **mkchromecast** is able
+disconnections are expected.
+In such a case, **mkchromecast** is able to
-to restart the streaming/casting process automatically.
+restart the streaming/casting process automatically.
 So, some hiccups are
 expected.

 Below an example using `mp3` with `ffmpeg`: